Skip to Content Pinterest tag

 • Misusing alcohol or drugs

-• Accept help by preparing a list of ways that others can help you and let them choose what he or she would like to do.
+• Accept help by preparing a list of ways that others can help you and let them choose what they would like to do.
 If friends or family members cannot help, hire a local in-home caregiver to support you.

 • Break down large tasks into smaller projects that you can do one at a time.
 Prioritize your day by setting realistic goals.